hidelab/pxn/docs/getting-started/pipeline.md

 The standard output should end like this:

+>{: .highlight }
 ```
 Storing outputs...
 Finished.
 Time difference of 18.45294 secs
 ```

-\4.
-Launch the job scheduler emulator to run the first step for all tissues.
+4. Launch the job scheduler emulator to run the first step for all tissues.
 Monitor the jobs by looking at the log file inside `general_logs/01_explevel_wrapper_TIMESTAMP/scheduler.log` to see when all jobs are finished (see example below):

 ```
 nohup ./job-sheduler.sh &